A Prototype Hybrid Mode Cavity for Heterodyne Axion Detection: Discussion

 The general concept of heterodyne detection was first proposed for gravitational waves in the 1970s~\cite{Braginskii:1973vm,Pegoraro:1977uv,PEGORARO1978165} and prototyped in the 1980s~\cite{REECE1984341}.
 In these experiments, the dominant signal of a gravitational wave is to induce mode mixing by vibrating the walls.
 In the early 2000s, the MAGO collaboration developed and tested a two-sphere cavity optimized for this purpose~\cite{Bernard:2000pz,Bernard:2001kp,Bernard:2002ci,Ballantini:2005am}.
 Recently, renewed theoretical interest in this concept~\cite{Berlin:2023grv,Lowenberg:2023tfu} led to a joint effort of DESY and Fermilab's Superconducting Quantum Materials and Systems Center (SQMS)~\cite{Fischer:2024nte} which characterized the electromagnetic and mechanical modes of the original MAGO cavity.
 (Ref.~\cite{Fischer:2024nte} found order-one values of $\eta_p$ for $\sim 100$ low-lying mechanical modes with frequencies up to $\sim 10 \, \mathrm{kHz}$, which is larger than the generic expectation.
 This appears to be due to the $\sim \mathrm{cm}$ scale shifts in the cavity geometry which occurred during storage, and would not be present in a newly fabricated cavity.
 In addition, the loaded and signal modes in the MAGO cavity have the same geometric profiles, which enhances mode mixing whenever there is an asymmetry between the spheres.)

 The modern wave of interest in heterodyne axion detection began in 2020~\cite{Berlin:2019ahk,Lasenby:2019prg,Berlin:2020vrk}, and for the past several years, several experimental groups have been developing prototypes.
 The SHADE collaboration at Fermilab's SQMS has characterized noise in a driven 9-cell superconducting cavity~\cite{Berlin:2022hfx}, and developed single cell cavities with a small, tunable splitting between the $\mathrm{TM}_{020}$ and $\mathrm{TE}_{011}$ mode~\cite{Giaccone:2022pke}.
 The group also performed a sensitive search for dark photon dark matter using an unloaded superconducting cavity with fixed frequency~\cite{Cervantes:2022gtv}.
 The SHANHE collaboration at Peking University extended the latter result by demonstrating mechanical frequency tuning at cryogenic temperatures~\cite{SHANHE:2023kxz,SHANHE:2024tpr}, and is developing superconducting cavities optimized for heterodyne axion detection.
-In addition, an Australian group operated a heterodyne search with a small cylindrical copper cavity across a $\sim 10\%$ tuning range in $m_a$~\cite{Thomson:2023moc}.
+The Australian UPLOAD collaboration performed an early search using the frequency technique\footnote{The frequency technique was discussed in Sec.~\ref{sec:heterodyne}.
+The sensitivity projections for the frequency technique in Ref.~\cite{PhysRevLett.127.019901} are weaker than projections for the power technique, but it was argued in Ref.~\cite{Tobar:2022rko} that the two methods have equivalent sensitivity if the dominant noise source is the noise temperature of the amplifier.
+The extent to which this holds will depend on the axion mass and the details of the experimental setup.}~\cite{PhysRevLett.126.081803}, and another search using the power technique which demonstrated a $\sim 10\%$ tuning range~\cite{Thomson:2023moc}.
+These experiments were performed using non-superconducting cavities, but the group is developing superconducting cavities in collaboration with Jefferson Lab.
 Finally, the CERN Quantum Technology Initiative, in affiliation with the Physics Beyond Colliders group, has recently begun developing superconducting cavities for heterodyne axion detection with non-mechanical tuning mechanisms~\cite{PBC:2025sny}.

 Test runs with these upcoming prototypes will provide a proof of principle of heterodyne axion detection in the next few years, and are projected to explore territory far beyond existing astrophysical bounds.
 They will not, however, achieve sensitivity either to axion dark matter produced with an order-one misalignment angle, or, more ambitiously, to QCD axion dark matter at $\sim \mathrm{MHz}$ frequencies.